braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/live_activities/live_activities.md

 - Live Activities are only available for iPhones and iPads on iOS 16.1 and later.
 To use this feature, ensure that your project is targeting this iOS version.
 - The `Push Notification` entitlement must be added under **Signing & Capabilities** in your Xcode project.
-- Remotely starting a Live Activity via push notifications will be introduced in a future version of the Braze Swift SDK and requires iOS 17.2 and later.
+- Remotely starting a Live Activity via push notifications was introduced in version 8.2.0 of the Braze Swift SDK and requires iOS 17.2 and later.

 {% alert note %}
 Note that, whereas Live Activities function similarly to push notifications, they are controlled by different user settings.
 A user can opt into Live Activities but out of push notifications, and the other way around.
 By default, users are automatically opted in to Live Activity features and can opt out on a per-app basis.